dbmdz/cudami/dc-cudami-frontend/cudami-frontend-website/README.md

 #### Navigation levels

-To specifiy how many hierarchical webpage levels should be shown in sidebar navigation the config property `template.navMaxLevel` has to be provided (by specifiying e.g. `-Dtemplate.navMaxLevel=2`) If you do not specify the property, the default is `3`.
+To specify how many hierarchical webpage levels should be shown in sidebar navigation, the config property `template.navMaxLevel` has to be provided (by specifiying e.g. `-Dtemplate.navMaxLevel=2`) If you do not specify the property, the default is `3`.